Ggorets0dev/decor-impress-website/README.md

 | xandrozzz | evg.alexandrov95@gmail.com | Frontend (React) development | yes |
 | RobertDeveloperBlog | robert.askarov43@gmail.com | Initial development of the first few slides on pure HTML-CSS | no |

+## License

+Text of the license is provided in the LICENSE file.
+CC-BY-NC-ND-4.0 license prohibits derivative works from the source code of this repository and commercial use.
+The exclusive right to commercial use is granted to the owner of [Decor Impress](https://decor-impress.ru), for whom the site was custom made.
+The code is open ONLY for adding to the portfolios of developer-contributors for the purpose of further familiarization by employers.